 Graduation

 Colorado legislation requires local school districts to adopt graduation expectations that meet or exceed the state guidelines for graduation.
-These new expectations are in effect for the Class of 2022 and beyond.
-The Littleton Public Schools Board of Education has adopted new graduation requirements in accordance with Colorado law.
-(See LPS Board Policy IKF: Graduation Requirements.)
-Beginning with the Class of 2022, Colorado graduates must successfully complete the graduation course requirements for their high school, successfully complete the Individual Career and Academic Plan (ICAP) process, and demonstrate competency in English and Mathematics.
+See LPS Board Policy IKF: Graduation Requirements.
+Colorado graduates must successfully complete the graduation course requirements for their high school, successfully complete the Individual Career and Academic Plan (ICAP) process, and demonstrate competency in English and Mathematics.

 What Do These Graduation Requirements Mean for LPS Students?